 Section 4. - Public Meetings.

-The Trust, as a public body of the State of Florida shall be subject to the requirements of Chapter 286, F.S.
+The Trust, as a public body of the State of Florida, shall be subject to the requirements of Chp.
+286, Fla.
+Stat..

 Section 5. - Minutes

 Minutes of each meeting shall be accurately taken, preserved, and provided to members at or before the next regular meeting.
 Section 6. - Initial Year of Existence